wkumari/draft-wkumari-dnsop-alt-tld/README.md

 Internet-Draft               Reserve ALT TLD                    May 2015

-1.2.
-Terminology

-   This document assumes familiarity with DNS terms and concepts.
-   Please see [RFC1034] for background and concepts.

    o  DNS context: The namespace anchored at the globally-unique DNS
       root.
 This is the namespace or context that "normal" DNS uses.